Skip to content

 Next Steps

-• Planting an equal number of trees in community resource use sites, with the species chosen by the community.
+• Planting an equal number of trees in community resource use sites, with the species chosen by the local communities.

-• Continue to monitor the growth of Acacia to calculate the carbon dioxide emissions offset by Sekoly Maintso planting sites to date.
+• Continuing to monitor the growth of Acacia to calculate the carbon dioxide emissions offset by Sekoly Maintso planting sites to date.